Velioto/Game_reviews/README.md

 # GameReviews

-GameReviews is a web application built with ASP.NET Core MVC that allows users to browse video games and create reviews.
-It includes features for both viewing game information and managing reviews with role-based permissions.
+GameReviews is a web application built with ASP.NET Core MVC that allows users to browse video games, create reviews, and request game additions through a role-based system.

 ---

 # Features

+### All Users
 - Browse and view detailed information about games
+- Filter games by genre and search by title or description
 - View average rating based on user reviews

+### Registered Users
-- Create reviews with rating (1–10) and comment (registered users)
+- Create reviews with rating (1–10) and comment
-- Users can delete only their own reviews
+- Edit and delete own reviews
-- Admin can create, edit, and delete games
-- Admin can create, edit, and delete genres
+- Add games to personal library
+- Send a request to become a Game Dev
+- View the status of their Game Dev request

+### Game Dev
+- All registered user features
+- Submit a request to add a new game to the platform
+- View the status of their submitted game requests

+### Admin
+- Review and approve/deny Game Dev role requests
+- Review and approve/deny game addition requests
+- Approved games are automatically added to the library
+- Delete any game from the platform
-- Admin can delete any review
+- Delete any review
-- User authentication and authorization with roles
+- Manage genres

 ---